 There is a need to provide more objective information regarding what happens when someone discloses to assist others in making an informed decision about disclosure in their own lives.

-What happens when an individual discloses their autism?
+What happens when an individual discloses they are Autistic?
 How can this information help individuals make informed decisions about their own disclosure?

 Making a difference